The How’s and Why’s

 Why Gold—where’s the silver?

 I like the luxury of gold (golden elements).
-I love the history of this precious metal and the way that ancient (native) cultures used and revered it over centuries.
+I love the history of this precious metal and the way that ancient indigenous cultures used and revered it over centuries.
 I also like the juxtaposition of gold against other simple materials.
 Again, it’s a way to explore the idea of why we place higher value on some organic materials and not others.

 Where’s the color?